VictorCarreira/WEKA/README.md

 ### PUC discipline ELE2394 2018-1

-This is also the project of the discipline Artificial Neural Network I.
+This is also a project of the discipline Artificial Neural Network I.